britnall/SmartFridgeTermProject/sensors/README.md

+## Refrigerator System
+To run both sensor modules at the same time, run refrigerator_system.py

 ## Temperature Sensor
 For the temperature sensor, the python code used to read the data from the DHT11 is from here: https://github.com/szazo/DHT11_Python